qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i how do i just check for emails that have flagged does not seem like there an option to just look at everything have flagged from previous
 - is there a possibility of having flags of different colours so that we can group our flagged emails
 - feature request add the ability to flag and a flag multiple selected
-- hello i have an error with flagged emails first i tried to a flag few email in flagged screen after that try to pull to refresh list and unplugged emails are returned now i a flag this emails in my laptop browser try to refresh this list in your app and still see old flagged emails best regards panel
+- i have an error with flagged emails first i tried to a flag few email in flagged screen after that try to pull to refresh list and unplugged emails are returned now i a flag this emails in my laptop browser try to refresh this list in your app and still see old flagged emails best regards panel
 - i in the search how can i search only for flagged emails i mean flagged emails from all folders and not only in the inbox
 - love your email client but when i go to my inbox all my flagged emails are there too making it difficult to select all for deleting i don't want flagged emails deleted is there a way in settings not to have my flagged email included in my inbox thank you pop
 - flags on emails are not being transitioned back to exchange account flagged emails on pc are not being flagged on app